neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblocksysfee.md

 {
     "jsonrpc": "2.0",
     "id": 1,
-    "result": "195500"
+    "result": "33200000000"
 }
 ```

 Response description:

-result: The system fees of the block in NeoGas units.
+result: The system fees up to the block in NeoGas units.